tbhvishal/js-toolbox/CONTRIBUTING.md

 ## Code style

 - Use camelCase for functions and variables.
-- Keep it readable—straightforward is better than clever.
+- Keep it readable - straightforward is better than clever.
 - Comments are fine when they add context, but the code should mostly speak for itself.
 - Guard clauses and early returns make things easier to follow.